zxbodya/reactive-widgets/readme.md

 ### Requirements

 * [nodejs](http://nodejs.org) You will need version 6 or above
-* PHP v5.4 for server side example and [composer](https://getcomposer.org/) to install dependencies
+* PHP above v5.4 for server side example and [composer](https://getcomposer.org/) to install dependencies

 ### Development environment setup